 I am a first year EECS PhD student in the Theory Group at Berkeley, where I am lucky to be advised by Satish Rao.
 Previously, I was an engineer at Two Sigma Investments from August 2016 to August 2017.
 I received my BA in Mathematics from Princeton in June 2016, where I had the good fortune to work with Maria Chudnovsky.

 My interests will probably still evolve, but I am intrigued by anything graph theoretic.
 Currently, I am exploring convex geometry, continuous optimization, discrepancy, and approximation algorithms.
 I have side interests in spectral graph theory, mechanism design, and social networks.

 I am very passionate about STEM outreach, especially getting younger students excited about math.
 Moving forward, I seek opportunities to promote diversity in these fields.

-At Berkeley, I am involved with Bay Area Graduate Pathways to STEM and Splash at Berkeley.
+At Berkeley, I will be a TA for introductory discrete math and probability (CS 70) during Fall 2018.
+Previous, I was involved with the Berkeley Mathematics Directed Reading Program, Bay Area Graduate Pathways to STEM and Splash at Berkeley.

 At Princeton, I was a TA for intro number theory (MAT 214), intro real analysis (MAT 215), group theory (MAT 345), and graph theory (MAT 375).
 Outside of class, I directed Princeton Splash and helped organize the Princeton University Mathematics Competition.
 During the summer of 2013, I was also a counselor at both the Ross Mathematics Program and the AwesomeMath Summer Program.